unknowtherwise67/Unified-Android-Tweaker/README.md

 ## DISCLAMERS:
 - MAKE USE OF THE ROOT MODULE AT YOUR OWN RISKS.
-- DEVELOPERS ARE NOT TOOK RESPONSIBILITY FOR WHAT HAPPENED ONLY IF IS YOUR FAULTS.
+- DEVELOPERS ARE DOES NOT TOOK RESPONSIBILITY FOR WHAT HAPPENED ONLY IF IS YOUR FAULTS.

 ## INSTALLATIONS:
 1. Install in any Root like Magisk, KernelSU, etc.